fmanclossi/TJBot-playbook/examples/Doggy/Create Doggy Basic.md

-# TJBot and her/his dog
+# Mount Doggy Basic - a TJBot companion with superdog vision!

 Doggy is the perfect companion for your TJBot.
 DOGGY BASIC hosts an HC-SR04 sensor that provides a superdog vision.